Festival Hunters Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 ALSO READ

-Below you will find the 2026 Festival Hunters Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Festival Hunters Chase Trend Analysis.
+Below you will find the 2027 Festival Hunters Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Festival Hunters Chase Trend Analysis.

-These are the top three quickest-run Festival Hunters Chase over the last 20 renewals:
+These are the top three quickest-run Festival Hunters Chase races over the last 20 renewals:

 1. Zemsky (6:37.20) in 2011

-When looking over the past 20 renewals, a time of 6:37.20 was set by Zemsky in 2011, which is the quickest time over that period, the runner was trained by I R Ferguson and ridden by Mr Derek O'Connor.
-The slowest winning time was set in 2024 when Sine Nomine won in a time of 7:17.70, booked to ride was Mr John Dawson by the trainer Fiona Needham.
+When looking over the past 20 renewals, a time of 6:37.20 was set by Zemsky in 2011, trained by I R Ferguson and ridden by Mr Derek O'Connor, which is the quickest time over that period.
+The slowest winning time was set in 2024 when Sine Nomine won in a time of 7:17.70 for trainer Fiona Needham, who booked Mr John Dawson in the saddle.

 What the expert says...

-There was a spell for the Irish Raiders between 2006 & 2016 where 7 of the 11 winners ran in Ireland last time out, however, since then only two of the eight winners ran in Ireland last time out.
+There was a spell for the Irish Raiders between 2006 & 2016 where 7 of the 11 winners ran in Ireland last time out; however, since then, only two of the nine winners ran in Ireland last time out.

 Andy Powell - Horse Racing Betting Expert - OLBG.com